 Thomas Edward Bulch (1862-1930) (Click here – for a list of known compositions and arrangements)

 Thomas was the son of Thomas and Margaret Bulch, one of thirteen children.
 The family lived initially at Strand Street, New Shildon (of which only the New Mason’s and a short row of houses remain) before moving to Adelaide Street.
-Thomas’s father was a timekeeper at the N.E.R.
+Thomas’s father, having narrowly escaped death in a rail crash while working as a locomotive fireman, became a timekeeper at the N.E.R.
 New Shildon Railway Wagon Works.
 After schooling at the British School on Station Street, Thomas became an apprentice Blacksmith at the same works by 1881, and by 1884 appears to have progressed to the position of Fitter there.

 Thomas’s father and uncles were bandsmen in local bands, and his maternal grandfather Francis Dinsdale was the bandmaster of the New Shildon Saxhorn Band.
 Naturally, it was not long before Thomas started to learn music himself.
 He started playing the piano, being mostly self taught, then with the help of his father moved on to brass instruments.

 He showed a great aptitude for music in his early years and it was at the age of 12 that he joined the New Shildon Juvenile Band formed by his uncle Mr. Edward Dinsdale.
 The Dinsdales lived close to the Bulch Family, only a few doors away.